 The happier you are, the more you lean into the best version of yourself.
 This creates a ripple effect—when you’re filled with joy and peace, you become a better parent, a better spouse, a better friend, a better employee, an overall better person.

-So, how exactly does positivity affect you?
-Here are just a few of the ways…
+So, how exactly does being positive affect you?
+Here are just a few ways…

 Positivity makes it easier for you to achieve your goals.